onurkayakiran/Aws_Ecs_Python_Project/README.md

 # Terraform_ECS_Python

-How we can create a Python project deploy the docker image, how we can push the Amazon ECR and deploy the Amazon ECS.
+How we can create a Python Hello World project deploy the docker image, how we can push the Amazon ECR and deploy the Amazon ECS.

 ### Dockerize the Project